-(iii) Distribution Methods of Products and Services:
+(b) Distribution Methods of Products and Services:

-China Bank's products and services are made available across multiple distribution and delivery channels: 541 branch network (of which 391 are China Bank branches, 150 ChinaBank Savings branches which includes the 78 branches of the former Plantersbank); 805 ATM network (525 in-branch and 280 off-site ATMs nationwide; founding member of the BancNet consortium, access to more than 15,000 ATMs nationwide of BancNet networks; online banking (through the Bank's e-portal www.chinabank.ph); mobile banking (available to subscribers of all major telecommunication companies); China Bank EZPay Kiosk (tax payment); and TellerPhone (phone banking).
+China Bank's products and services are made available across multiple distribution and delivery channels: 541 branch network (of which 391 are China Bank branches, 150 ChinaBank Savings branches which includes the 78 branches of the former Plantersbank); 805 ATM network (530 in-branch and 275 off-site ATMs nationwide; founding member of the BancNet consortium, access to more than 15,000 ATMs nationwide of BancNet networks; online banking (through the Bank's e-portal www.chinabank.ph); China Bank EZPay Kiosk (tax payment); and TellerPhone (phone banking).
 Its head office is located at 8745 Paseo de Roxas corner Villar Streets, Makati City.